Professor of German and Cinema & Digital Media

 Professor Fisher presenting at the United Nations in New York on German reeducation after World War II (January 2017):

-Christian Petzold (A Ghostly Archeology of Genre) (University of Illinois Press, Contemporary Film Directors series, forthcoming 2013).
+Christian Petzold (University of Illinois Press, 2013; Contemporary Film Directors series)

 “German Historical Film as Production Trend: European Heritage Cinema and Melodrama in The Lives of Others” in The Collapse of the Conventional: German Film and its Politics at the Turn of the Twenty-First Century, ed.
 Jaimey Fisher and Brad Prager (Wayne State University Press, 2010).